-Many decks in the Waite-Smith tradition offer a much different style, while still not straying too far from that deck’s 78 images.
-In some cases artists have a lot of fun with these, and may be designed for a niche market.
+Many decks in the RWS tradition offer a much different style, while still not straying too far from that deck’s 78 interpretations.
+Some artists have a lot of fun with these, and may be designed for a niche market.
 Examples include the Housewives Tarot, Steampunk Tarot, and Zombie Tarot.

-These decks would be recommended for the more adventurous tarot newcomer, or they all make outstanding choices for those looking to branch out from their initial deck.
-Some popular choices that I like include: Legacy of the Divine Tarot, Druid Craft Tarot, and Sun and Moon Tarot.
+These kinds of decks are recommended for the more adventurous tarot newcomer.
+Or they all make outstanding choices for those looking to branch out from their initial deck.
+Some popular choices that I personally like include: Legacy of the Divine Tarot, Druid Craft Tarot, and Sun and Moon Tarot.

 Legacy of the Divine Tarot